Databricks·2026-03-28·3 min read·

 SQL warehouse

 For analytical SQL queries and BI via Databricks SQL.
-Decoupled from Spark clusters — more efficient for purely SQL workloads.
+Decoupled from Spark clusters, it's more efficient for purely SQL workloads.

 Cluster sizing for production